Septic Landscaping

 • Walk your drainfield to check for issues

-• Direct water away from the drainfield
+• Direct sources of water away from the drainfield

-• Use barriers to prevent unwanted traffic
+• Use barriers or markers to prevent unwanted traffic

 • Only use landscape fabric that's breathable

-• Keep off heavy equipment and livestock
+• Keep heavy equipment and livestock off

 • If you build a fence around your drainfield, make sure it allows light to pass through